-The British Broadcasting Company offers viewers a little bit of everything: news, documentaries, dramas, comedies, game shows, and more.
-The UK's public broadcaster owns several channels across the pond, but they haven't forgotten about their American cousins: for us, they have BBC America, a channel that brings the best of British TV to the good ol' U.S. of A. But until relatively recently, there was an unavoidable middleman involved in this otherwise wonderful international transaction: your legacy pay TV provider.
-Cable and satellite made watching the best of British TV pretty pricey.
-No more: now you can watch BCC America without cable.
+The British Broadcasting Corporation offers viewers a little bit of everything, including news, documentaries, dramas, comedies, and game shows.
+The United Kingdom’s public broadcaster owns several channels across the pond, but it hasn’t forgotten about its American cousins: To bring the best of British TV to the United States, it has BBC America.
+Until the past few years, there was an unavoidable middleman involved in this otherwise wonderful international transaction: your legacy pay-TV provider.
+Cable and satellite providers made watching the best of British TV pretty pricey.
+No more!
+Now you can watch BBC America without cable.

 Here are a few of our favorite ways to stream BBC America:

-See, it's possible to get a BCC America live stream on just about any device, including your Roku, Fire TV, Apple TV, or Chromecast.
-And, better yet, you can get it legally and for a whole lot less money than you may be used to paying your cable or satellite provider.
+It’s possible to get a BBC America livestream on nearly any device, including Roku, Fire TV, Apple TV, or Chromecast.
+Better yet, you can get it legally and for less money than you may be used to paying for cable or satellite.
 Read on to find out how to watch BBC America without cable.

-There's no way to watch BBC America without pay TV, but there are plenty of ways to watch a BBC America live stream without legacy pay TV, a term that refers to those old-school overpriced cable and satellite services.
+There’s no way to watch BBC America without pay TV, but there are plenty of ways to watch a BBC America livestream without legacy pay-TV — those overpriced old-school cable and satellite services.

-Here's the deal: there's a relatively new type of pay TV service called a live TV streaming service.
-These services are sometimes also called “skinny bundles,” for reasons we'll explain in just a moment.
-These services are cheaper, more versatile, and all-around better than cable or satellite – and they'll let you watch BBC America without cable.
+Live TV streaming services — sometimes called “skinny bundles” — are a relatively new type of pay-TV service.
+These services are cheaper and more versatile than cable or satellite — and they’ll let you watch BBC America without cable.

 A few things set these services apart from their legacy counterparts.
-First, of course, these are streaming services: like Netflix, they come in “over the top,” or over the internet.
-That means they don't have to worry about infrastructure costs, and do have to worry about lots of competition – both good things for us consumers.
+First, of course, they are streaming services: like Netflix, they come in “over the top,” or over the internet.
+That means they don’t have to worry about infrastructure costs but they do have to worry about lots of competition — both good things for consumers.

 Stream BBC America for free with Philo

-Philo is a skinny bundle that makes a great way to watch BBC America without cable.
-Philo offers a BBC America live stream as part of a slimmed-down bundle of channels, just like the competition, but it has a distinct advantage in at least one department: price.
-Philo offers for much less than some of the competition charges.
-Philo is still growing and adding platform support and features, but it is already a serviceable way to watch BBC America without cable, and a cheap one, too.
-You can learn more about Philo from our Philo review.
-The service is well worth checking out, and you can do so for free by signing up for the service's free trial via the link above this section.
+Philo is a great way to watch BBC America without cable.
+It offers a BBC America livestream as part of a slimmed-down bundle of channels, but it has a distinct advantage over its competitors in at least one department: price.
+Philo offers its slate for much less than some of the competition charges.
+The service is worth checking out, and you can learn more about it in our Philo review.

 Stream BBC America for free with FuboTV

 fuboTV is another worthy option for those hoping to watch BBC America without cable.
-You can test this skinny bundle service out via the link above to fuboTV's free trial offer, which will net you free streaming for a full week.
-For more on what we think of fuboTV, check out our fuboTV review.
+A lot of fuboTV fans are there for the British sports leagues, but that doesn’t mean you can’t get other British content as well.
+For more on what we think of the service, check out our fuboTV review.

 Stream BBC America with Sling TV

-Dish's skinny bundle offers subscribers a lot of ways to customize their skinny bundle.
-When you sign up for Sling TV, you'll be able to choose one or both of two base packages.
-From there, you can tack on add-on bundles called “extras,” which are affordable mini-bundles of channels grouped by category.
-If all of that sounds complicated, fear not: BBC America is extremely easy to find among Sling TV's offerings.
+Dish’s skinny bundle offers a lot of customization options.
+When you sign up for Sling TV, you’ll be able to choose one or both of two base packages.
+From there, you can tack on “extras,” which are affordable mini-bundles of channels grouped by category.
+If it sounds complicated, fear not: BBC America is extremely easy to find among Sling TV’s offerings.
 Read our Sling TV review to learn more.